SufficientlySecure/calendar-import-export/README.md

 # Libraries

-All JAR-Libraries are provided in this repository under "libs", all Android Library projects are under "android-libs".
+All JAR-Libraries are provided in this repository under "libs".

 # Coding Style